ADBarb/eosjs-test-app/README.md

 1. Clone repo
 2. Run `npm install`
 3. Running the build:
-  a.
-For Dev, start app in http://localhost:3000/ using command `npm start` (Currently working locally only)
+  - For Dev, start app in http://localhost:3000/ using command `npm start` (Currently working locally only)
-  b.
-For Prod build run `npm run build` to construct the build folder, which can be hosted on a server
+  - For Prod build run `npm run build` to construct the build folder, which can be hosted on a server